 - be receiving a Centrelink income support payment, and have been receiving one continuously for the last 26 weeks, and

 - satisfy your super fund that you are unable to meet reasonable and immediate family expenses.

 If you satisfy both components of this test, we are allowed to release to you one lump sum payment of no more than $10,000 and no less than $1,000, in any 12-month period.
 These limits apply to the gross payment before any tax is deducted.
 If your account is less than $1,000, your entire balance will be paid to you.

 If you have reached your preservation age, your entire benefit can also be released if you meet the following conditions:

 - you have received a Centrelink income support payment for a total period of 39 weeks after reaching your preservation age, and

 - you are not gainfully employed on a full or part time basis on the date of your application to your super fund.

 Specified compassionate grounds

-You may be able to claim part of your superannuation balance on compassionate grounds by making a direct application to the Department of Human Services.
+You may be able to claim part of your superannuation balance on compassionate grounds by making a direct application to the Australian Taxation Office (ATO).